 In contrast to Tender Is the Flesh by Agustina Bazterrica, which feels like a constant parade of shocking scenes without much plot or character development, this book has a much more balanced narrative.

-This book surprised me.
-I was impressed by how well the plot, themes, pacing, and scenes all came together.
+I was impressed by how well the plot, themes, pacing, and scenes all came together in this book.
 The reason I gave it one star less, despite enjoying so much about it, is because I’m not a fan of the writing style.
 I tend to prefer a more literary style, like Tender is the Flesh have.
 But overall, it fits the narrative well, so it’s really just a matter of personal preference.

 Final Thoughts

 This is a fantastic book that seamlessly blends character development, pacing, and entertainment with horror.
-What I love most is how important discourses, like misogyny and Asian fetishization, are woven into the narrative—it all fits together perfectly.
+What I love most is how important discourses, like misogyny and Asian fetishization, are woven into the narrative.

 I highly recommend this to fans of horror lit fiction.
-I have a feeling you’ll enjoy it.
 For those who want to dip their toes into the genre, this is a great introduction.
-In my opinion, it’s not as heavy on the horror as other books I’ve read, like Lapvona or Tender Is the Flesh.
+In my opinion, it’s not as heavy on the horror as other books I’ve read, like Lapvona or Tender Is the Flesh but it has all the elements of horror fiction and the proper execution of it.

 Leave a Reply